AbdurrahmanIdr/books_api/README.md

 ## Overview

 The Books API is a RESTful API built with Flask and SQLAlchemy that allows users to perform CRUD (Create, Read, Update, Delete) operations on a collection of books.
 This project demonstrates the use of Flask for backend development, SQLAlchemy for ORM, and various RESTful principles for API design.
+Flask JWT Extended is implemented to protect endpoints and routes from unauthorized access and permission.

 ## Features